 With the support of ClimateWorks Foundation, Bloomberg New Energy Finance has created the China Renewable Curtailment and Coal Stranded Assets Risk Map to provide forward-looking transparency on the metrics that are used by central regulators governing this market transformation.

-Read some of the key findings below and click here to download the full report.
+Read some of the key findings below and click here to download the full report and excel tool.

 Model user guide – risk heatmap